OPEN-NEXT/wp2.2_dev/README.md

     1. Read CSV list of repositories to query.
     2. Check if `osmine` has been run before and previously mined data has been saved.
-    3. If there is past data, compare it against CSV list and determine the timestamp of when each repository was last mined.
-Note: If there is a new repository in the CSV list that has not be mined before (no past data), then its "last mined" timestamp will be set to the beginning of the [UNIX epoch](https://en.wikipedia.org/wiki/Unix_time) (00:00:00 UTC on 1st January 1970), long before version control software is known to exist.
+    3. If there is past data, compare it against CSV list and determine the timestamp of when each repository was last mined. **Note:** If there is a new repository in the CSV list that has not be mined before (no past data), then its "last mined" timestamp will be set to the beginning of the [UNIX epoch](https://en.wikipedia.org/wiki/Unix_time) (00:00:00 UTC on 1st January 1970), long before version control software is known to exist.

-6. The `osmine` module will run, using the GitHub and Wikifactory APIs to query the provided list of repositories.
+6. The `osmine` module will run, using its internal GitHub and Wikifactory modules ([`osmine/miner/GitHub.py`](./osmine/miner/GitHub.py) and [`osmine/miner/Wikifactory.py`](./osmine/miner/Wikifactory.py)) to query the provided list of repositories.
 At time of writing, the GitHub API allows filtering results by time to reduce network usage. `osmine` will use the "last mined" timestamp described above to only query for data after that timestamp and append the results to previously saved data.

 7. Once data-mining is complete, the results will be saved in a [JSON](https://www.json.org/json-en.html) file with 4-spaces indentation (`mined_data.json`) contained in a compressed archive `data/mined_data.zip`.
-Currently this behaviour is hard-coded in the Python script `osmine/postprocess/exporter.py`.
+Currently this behaviour is hard-coded in the Python script [`osmine/postprocess/exporter.py`](./osmine/postprocess/exporter.py).

-If no visualisation is needed, there is no need to run anything else.
+If no visualisation is needed, then there is no need to run anything else.
 The mined data file `data/mined_data.zip` can be used in other applications.
 See [Design notes](#design-notes) section on how the data file is structured.

 ### `osdash` dashboard module

-The `osmine` data-mining module must be run at least once – with `data/mined_data.zip` in place – so that there is data for the `osdash` dashboard to visualise.
+The `osmine` data-mining module must be run at least once – with `data/mined_data.zip` in place – so that there is data for the `osdash` dashboard to visualise. `osdash` will not run without the data file.

-Alternatively, if you want to only test `osdash` without running `osmine` first, there is already an example `data/mined_data.zip` in this repository with data mined from the example list `input/OSH-repos.csv`.
+Alternatively, if you want to only test `osdash` without running `osmine` first, there is already an example [`data/mined_data.zip`](./data/mined_data.zip) in this repository with data mined from the example list [`input/OSH-repos.csv`](./input/OSH-repos.csv).

 The following steps will start a local test instance of the dashboard: